sunnyRK/Solidity-token-exchange-contract/README.md

 # For USD contract
 - transferINRToUSD : this will transfer INR tokens to USD tokens.
-- checkUSDContracValue := It shows value of USD and INR quantity for USD conract.s
+- checkUSDContracValue := It shows value of USD and INR quantity for USD conract.